wilsonmar/VisualStudio/README.md

 presents a table of the correspondence between product names, internal code names, internal version number, release date, and what version of the core .NET Framework each supports.

-Visual Studio 2013 supports up to 4.5.2.
+Note Visual Studio 2013 supports up to .NET 4.5.2.

 For each version there are different <a href="#Editions">editions</a>.